maiow/Reddit/Reddit/README.md

 Task was to develop Android mobile application - analog of Reddit.

-This application allows registered Reddit users to post links on the information they like in the Internet, find interesting content and discuss it.
+This application allows registered Reddit users to share links on the information they like, find interesting content and discuss it.

 Full API description: https://www.reddit.com/dev/api